-- •NEVER operate this treadmill without reading and completely understanding the results of any operational change you request from the computer. - •Understand that changes in speed and incline do not occur immediately.
+- •NEVER operate this treadmill without reading and thoroughly understanding the results of any operational change you request from the computer. - •Understand that changes in speed and incline do not occur immediately.
 Set your desired work level on the computer console and release the adjustment key.
 The computer will obey the command gradually. - •NEVER use your treadmill during an electrical storm.
-Surges may occur in your household power supply that could damage treadmill components. - •Use caution while participating in other activities while walking on your treadmill, such as watching television, reading, etc. These distractions may cause you to lose balance or stray from walking in the center of the belt; which may result in serious injury. - •NEVER mount or dismount the treadmill while the belt is moving.
-Our treadmills start with at a very low speed and it is unnecessary to straddle the belt during start up.
+Surges may occur in your household power supply that could damage treadmill components. - •Use caution while participating in other activities while walking on your treadmill, such as watching television, reading, etc. These distractions may cause you to lose balance or stray from walking in the center of the belt, which may result in serious injury. - •NEVER mount or dismount the treadmill while the belt is moving.
+Our treadmills start at a low speed, and it is unnecessary to straddle the belt during startup.
 Simply standing on the belt during slow acceleration is proper after you have learned to operate the unit. - •Always hold on to a handrail or hand bar while making control changes (incline, speed, etc.).